 It’s official: 2020 is the year that changed travel forever.
 We realized how much we had taken for granted—like scooping up those casual air tickets on a whim because they cost less than a sushi dinner for two.
 On the plus side, it’s gotten us thinking about other ways to travel—like renting a camper van to explore Japan.

 Japan’s landscape is so diverse it has secluded mountain retreats, tropical beach hideouts, and soothing river escapes, all within a day’s travel or less.

 Crowded bullet trains and domestic airplanes zipping across the map are probably best left for necessary travel only for the time being.
 The camper van, or as they say in Japan, the camping car, is a good alternative for domestic travel.
-It’s a comfortable, affordable way to see the country—and one where you have maximum control over hygiene, ventilation and all those other COVID-19 considerations.
+It’s a comfortable, affordable way to see the country—and one where you have maximum control over hygiene, ventilation and all those other things we care about in a world where COVID-19 still exists.
 A rental RV is particularly awesome for families and groups of friends traveling together.

 We visited our friends at Tokyo camper van rental store Dream Drive to pick up a motorhome before hitting the road for a white-sand-filled weekend away in Shimoda, on the Izu Peninsula.

 Dream Drive: Easiest and friendliest Japan camper van rental

 Run by a team of passionate Japanese and international camping car enthusiasts, Dream Drive is without question the most simple and hassle-free way to rent an RV, especially if you’re foreign.

 Having rented plenty of regular cars in the past from Japanese-run rental agencies, we know that the paperwork, strict rules around return time and general reluctance to rent to those without a native Japanese license can limit options when it comes to rental companies.
 That means you’re often left having to choose between price, flexibility and quality (but you can’t have all three).